 The quick version of these 5 steps are included here.
 More details or specifics are included in a separate page for each in this section for those who need it.

 Step 1.
 First read this article to make sure that any store you visit can tell you the specifics about what is in any mattresses you test.
 Flop around on a whole bunch of mattresses in the stores (high end, low end, and in the middle) and get a sense of the intangibles which feel good to you.
 Do you like a "springier" mattress, do you like a more "stable and non responsive" mattress, do you like the feel of "cushy" on top ... do you like the feel of "firmer" on top.
 Narrow down your choices to 2 or 3 and then go home and take a look at the construction of the ones you liked (there are many websites which list the constructions of the mattresses they sell).
 You will likely see patterns that will give you a good idea of the overall general feel you like.
 You will know the general differences in feel between innersprings and the different types of foam mattresses.
 The differences in feel between firm and plush and pillowtop, the differences in feel between firm and softer lower layers or innersprings, and the differences in feel between different types of materials and methods used in the ticking and quilting of a mattress.
-This step is only about how you feel in the first few minutes of laying on a mattress and moving around on it.
+This step is only about how you feel in the first few minutes of lying on a mattress and moving around on it.
 It also helps if you sleep with a partner to both do this at the same time so you can test different mattresses for "motion separation" if that is important to you.

 Step 5.
 Of all the different steps, most people consider this one the most fun ... and sometimes the most difficult.
 This is where you decide on exactly what to buy based on the combination of different features and the any difference in value in buying a similar mattress from different sources and where all the objective, subjective, and intangible parts of your personal value equation become important.
 The difficult part can be making all the final decisions about the smaller details of your mattress and which ones you really want and which ones you don't.
-For example, do you want a wool quilting which is a natural fire barrier or would you rather have a thicker circular knit ticking which will let you sleep closer to latex or memory foam and help it relieve pressure better, in which case you may choose a viscose/silica fire barrier.
-At this step you will have a clear idea of exactly what type of mattress is perfect for you and the details of its construction.
+For example, do you want a wool quilting which is a natural fire barrier and provides good temperature regulation or would you rather have a thicker circular knit ticking which will let you sleep closer to latex or memory foam and help it relieve pressure better, in which case you may be fine with a viscose/silica fire barrier.
+At this step you will have a clear idea of exactly what type of mattress works best for you and the details of its construction.
 You may have actually found one that you would buy or a couple that were so close that you know exactly what needs to be changed to make it perfect (such as ... this one would do but it would be perfect if it was just a tiny bit softer on top).

 You now have several options.
 Usually the worst option is to buy a mattress from a chain store or larger outlet, even if this is where you tested it and found out it was perfect.
 This is because a very comparable mattress using similar and even higher quality materials is often available in your area if you know where to look ... and of course we can help you find them.
 The outlets with the best value and the greatest knowledge are usually factory direct outlets of smaller manufacturers or smaller specialty sleep shops that sell these same local and regional brand mattresses and order them directly from the factory.
 They will also have the knowledge to make minor adjustments that will refine it even more.
 Many of them will even make or order a custom made mattress for you and all of this for less than most chain stores will charge you for lesser materials.
 If you are confident enough, you may choose to go with a "do it yourself" construction that can be adjusted by exchanging layers afterwards if you are "not quite right" and be able to take advantage of the value that so many of these offer.
 Finally if you know "exactly" what you want, you could even order from a manufacturer in another state or province that could make your mattress exactly the way you wanted it at a value that many would have difficulty believing.
 Of course if one of these is in the city you live in and you have perhaps done your testing there, then you already have the best of all worlds and you may not even need this step as you may already have made your best decision.
 In any case, once you get past the difficulty of making all your final choices, then finding the best value for your particular circumstances is like a treasure hunt ... and once you find your "treasure", you will have your perfect mattress and can expect many years of kind of comfortable sleep that you were looking for when you began this journey.